 1.8.
 Internal self-assessment

-Within the quality assurance system, periodic internal assessments are conducted to evaluate the effectiveness of the system and smaller parts within it and seek ways to improve it.
-Self-assessments are conducted at institutional level, as well as within programs, as further detailed in the Policy and Procedure for Program Management.
+Within the quality assurance system, periodical internal assessments are conducted to evaluate the effectiveness of the system and smaller parts within it and seek ways to improve it.

 1.9.
 External compliance and accountability

-Ensure that the organization is compliant with the expectations and requirements of regulators, accreditors and degree-awarding partners.
+The quality assurance system ensures that the organization is compliant with the expectations and requirements of regulators, accreditors and degree awarding partners.